-Subjects will be screened and if deemed eligible, will be enrolled.
-On treatment day, subjects will have a transdermal sensor placed on their chest, and the MediBeacon[®] Transdermal GFR Measurement System will be initiated to collect background fluorescence.
+Subjects will be screened, FSS determined by Mexameter, and if deemed eligible, will be enrolled.
+On treatment day, subjects will have the TGFR reusable sensor with disposable adhesive ring placed on their chest, and the MediBeacon[®] Transdermal GFR Measurement System will be initiated to collect background fluorescence.
 When this is completed, subjects will then receive a single dose of MB-102.
-Serial PK draws will be collected over a 12 to 24 hour period.
+Serial PK draws will be collected over a 12 or 24 hour (or longer) period (depending upon enrolment strata).
 Fluorescent measurements will also be collected during this period.
 For subjects with significant renal compromise, fluorescent measurements will continue until the sensor no longer detects MB-102 in the body.
-Following completion of the treatment period, subjects will return to the study center approximately 1 week later for a safety follow-up visit.
+Following completion of the monitoring period, subjects will return to the study center approximately 1 week later for a safety follow-up visit.

-Subjects who do not complete the study or who have major protocol deviations may be replaced.
-Up to 250 subjects may be enrolled.
+Subjects who do not complete the study or considered not evaluable (major protocol deviations, extravasations, etc.) may be replaced.
+Up to 240 total subjects may be enrolled.